alelippo/stsc/README.md

 - MATLAB function that computes the source-to-sink communicability of the nodes of a directed acyclic graph with adjacency matrix A.

 pathway_analysis.m
-- MATLAB script used to analyse the pathways of the DATASET.
+- MATLAB script used to analyse the pathways in the DATASET folder.

 Last modified: 05/06/2025 by Alessandro Filippo